 A training needs analysis figures out exactly where you are starting and what your company needs to achieve its goals.

 EdgePoint Learning conducts a complete training needs analysis for every company we work with before we begin developing their training program.
-Here’s a training needs analysis example from the companies we work with.
+Here’s a training needs analysis example based on the ones we create for the companies we work with.

 Step 1: Develop a company profile

 Working closely with company managers and human resources, we help them develop a company profile that includes current levels of staffing.

 We also look at the types of positions within the company and state the required knowledge, skills, and abilities for each position.
 This can include things like levels of education and experience in the industry overall.
 This is a high-level overview that you’ll use as a map moving forward.